20 Best East Coast Vacation Spots

 The Outer Banks consists of over 100 miles of barrier islands that follow the majority of North Carolina's Coast.
 The islands are connected by a series of bridges and small coastal towns offering a wide range of options for everything from cheap vacations to luxurious beach getaways.

 The east side of the islands is where you'll find the soft, white sandy beaches you've heard so much about.
-These are arguably the best beaches in North Carolina.
-Their immaculate strands hug the sparkling Atlantic Ocean, ensuring a romantic backdrop.
+These are arguably the best beaches in North Carolina, hugging the sparkling Atlantic Ocean, ensuring a romantic backdrop.
 No wonder this has become a top East Coast vacation for couples.

 On the west side, the islands jut out to the Croatan and Pamlico Sounds, which are generally warmer and calmer.
 This is a better option for those traveling with kids.